 - High level of self-motivation and at ease working independently when necessary;

-- Poised, working well under pressure and attentive to detail;
+- Poised, works well under pressure, and attentive to detail;

 - Flexibility and willingness to work simultaneously on a wide range of tasks and projects and ability to prioritize tasks;